Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks

+\jm{Although the bypassing term ensures faster training and a small loss, the accuracy achieved with the bypassing method alone is still insufficient.
+In other words, achieving a small value for the PINN loss (\ref{eq-pinn-loss2}) with bypassing loss (\ref{bypassing_loss}) does not guarantee accuracy.
+As noted in \Cref{subsec-sc}, the secondary conservation laws are required to resolve this discrepancy.
+Indeed, once a sufficiently small loss is achieved through the bypassing method, the secondary conservation plays an important role in resolving the discrepancy between loss and accuracy, improving accuracy to the order of $10^{-2}$ or lower.\\}

+Overall, our ablation study shows that neither method is redundant; both the bypassing term and the secondary conservation law are essential for an efficient and accurate simulation of the P2D model.
+This result underscores the robustness of our proposed framework in overcoming the challenges posed by nonlinear BV equations in PINNs.

-\section{Numerical Experiments}
+\section{Numerical experiments}

 We performed numerical experiments for both forward and inverse problems of the P2D model to evaluate the effectiveness of our proposed methods.
 In our numerical experiments, we used a neural network architecture with a width of 32 and a depth of 4.
 The optimization process followed a two-step approach, combining ADAM \cite{kingma2014adam} and L-BFGS \cite{liu1989limited} optimizers, implemented in the Optax package \cite{deepmind2020jax} and the JAXopt package \cite{jaxopt2021}, respectively.
 Collocation points were dynamically sampled for ADAM but kept fixed during L-BFGS, using $2^{14}$ points at each step.
 The ADAM optimizer employed a cosine decay learning rate schedule, starting from $10^{-4}$, and the L-BFGS history size was set to 50.
-Our network utilized the sine activation function, initialized with the SIREN scheme \cite{sitzmann2020implicit}.
-Computations were carried out on an Nvidia A100 GPU, and the framework JAX \cite{jax2018github} was used for automatic differentiation, while visualizations were created using Makie.jl \cite{Makie2021}.
+Our network utilized the sine activation function, initialized with the SIREN scheme \cite{sitzmann2020implicit}. \jm{For reference solution, we used $\Delta t = 1$ for time-stepping up to the final time $\tau = 3500$, and $N_x = 50$ for spatial discretization.} Computations were carried out on an Nvidia A100 GPU, and the framework JAX \cite{jax2018github} was used for automatic differentiation, while visualizations were created using Makie.jl \cite{Makie2021}.

-\subsection{Forward Problem}
+\subsection{Forward problem}